feltor-dev/feltor-dev.github.io/_pages/about.md

 ## Acknowledgements
-We thank

-* Aslak Poulsen

-for his valuable insights and contributions to implicit time steppers and nonlinear solvers.
+We thank *Aslak Poulsen* for his valuable insights and contributions to implicit time steppers and nonlinear solvers.
 We are grateful to
-{: .text-justify}

-* Roman Iakymchuk,
+*Roman Iakymchuk*,
 who courteuously provided the exblas library for binary reproducible scalar products and advice on how to use and adapt it.
 We further acknowledge support on the Knights landing architecture from the High Level Support Team from
+*Albert Gutiérrez* and
+*Xavier Saez*
+and from Intel Barcelona
+*Harald Servat*.
+Furthermore, we gratefully acknowledge fruitful discussions and code contributions from *Ralph Kube*,
+*Eduard Reiter*,
+*Lukas Einkemmer* and
+*Jakob Gath*.
 {: .text-justify}

-* Albert Gutiérrez
-* Xavier Saez

-and from Intel Barcelona

-* Harald Servat

-Furthermore, we gratefully acknowledge fruitful discussions and code contribution from {: .text-justify}

-* Ralph Kube
-* Eduard Reiter
-* Lukas Einkemmer
-* Jakob Gath

 ## Funding